ig3/srf/README.md

 The srf database is, by default, `srf.db` in this directory, but see option `--database` below.

+#### --config|-c
+Set the configuration filename.

+Default is `config.json`

+If the given path is absolute (i.e. begins with '/') it is used as given.
+If it is relative (i.e. does not begin with '/') it is relative to the path of the --directory option.

 #### --database|--db
 Set the sqlite3 database name.